 Sometimes all you want is a quick meal, and the best counter service at Magic Kingdom may surprise you.

 There are so many options that you may not even know what to eat at Magic Kingdom!

 Don’t worry; we’re here to help you decide!

-We’re here to help you make that choice.
-There are so many great places to eat inside Magic Kingdom that it can be quite a task to find the best choice for the whole family.
+There are so many great Magic Kingdom dining options that it can be quite a task to find the best choice for the whole family.

 Get a FREE printable 30/60/90 day Disney countdown by joining our private Disney Facebook Group and share your photos and ask for tips and tricks!

-Quick service restaurants at Magic Kingdom are mostly counter service or cafeteria-style restaurants where you order the food you want, pay and then find a table, or take the food away with you.
-Think of it like Chipotle.
-You order at the window but sit down to eat.
-You are not served.
+Quick service dining in Magic Kingdom is made of mostly counter-service or cafeteria-style restaurants where you order the food you want, pay, and then find a table, or take the food away with you.

-They are great for when you don’t want to sit down for a full restaurant meal if you’re either looking for a smaller meal or one you can eat quick so you don’t miss out any other fun activities.
+These quick service restaurants are great for when you don’t want to sit down for a full restaurant meal if you’re either looking for a smaller meal or one you can eat quickly so you don’t miss out on any other fun activities.

 Full Magic Kingdom Quick Service Restaurant List